microsoft/verona/docs/opsem.md

 Still to do:
 * WIP: Extract.
-* Add finalizers explicitly in the semantics.
-  * Set the objects being finalized to `Immutable`?
 * Discharge (send/free/freeze?) when stack RC for the region and all children (recursively) is 0.
   * Can free even if child regions have stack RC.
   * Could optimize by tracking the count of "busy" child regions.